RunThrough

 RECORD

-One tap from the context of what you are practicing, not another unnamed clip lost next to grocery reminders.
+One tap, from inside whatever you're working on.
+Not another unnamed clip buried next to grocery reminders.

 COMPARE